saulpw/visidata/www/index.md

 <a href="/screenshot.png"><img src="/screenshot.png" alt="screenshot of VisiData in action"/></a>
 </div>

-VisiData (`vd` on the command-line) is an [open-source](https://github.com/saulpw/visidata) multitool for interacting with tabular data.
-It's great for investigative journalists, data scientists, terminal diehards, and anyone else who wants to quickly look at or manipulate data.
+VisiData (`vd` on the command-line) is an [open-source](https://github.com/saulpw/visidata) multitool for interacting with tabular data from within the terminal.
+It's great for investigative journalists, data scientists, unix command-line users, and anyone else who wants to quickly look at or manipulate data.

 ## Recent Updates